tzeumer/SIP2-Client-for-Python/README.md

 * 2018-06-11 Release v1.0.0

 # More about SIP2
-Standard Interchange Protocol 2, Standard: http://mws9.3m.com/mws/mediawebserver.dyn?6666660Zjcf6lVs6EVs66S0LeCOrrrrQ-
+Standard Interchange Protocol 2, Standard: https://developers.exlibrisgroup.com/wp-content/uploads/2020/01/3M-Standard-Interchange-Protocol-Version-2.00.pdf (link might break)

 Gossip is short for "Good Old Server for Standard Interchange Protocol".
 Gossip is an SIP2 server implementation (Java) with an extension for enhanced payment options.
 It's possible to pay
 * a single outstanding position; "subtotal-payment"